 Investigators may submit proposals for Gemini observations through the standard NOAO proposal form, which allows a single proposal to be submitted requesting time on any combination of resources offered by NOAO, including Gemini.
 Investigators proposing for Gemini time only are encouraged to submit their proposals using the Gemini Phase I Tool (PIT).
 Proposals are due by 11:59 pm MST on 31 March 2014.

-Investigators who are applying only for time on Gemini telescopes may alternatively choose to use the Gemini Phase I Tool (PIT) to prepare their observing proposals.
+Investigators who are applying only for time on Gemini telescopes should use the Gemini Phase I Tool (PIT) to prepare their observing proposals.
 PIT is available from the Gemini Observatory at http://www.gemini.edu/sciops/observing-gemini/proposal-submission/phase-i-tool-pit.
 Gemini proposals prepared using the PIT will be formatted for the NOAO Telescope Allocation Committee.
 Investigators interested in using the PIT should note restrictions and guidelines listed on the PIT Submissions help page of the NOAO proposal instructions.

-All joint Gemini programs must be submitted through the PIT, which allows the submission of a single proposal to multiple national TACs.
+All "joint" or "multi-partner" Gemini programs must be submitted through the PIT, which allows the submission of a single proposal to multiple national TACs.
 Investigators wishing to submit different proposals related to the same project to more than one national TAC may still do so, but the programs will not be combined at Gemini (and will thus have separate PIs, ID numbers, phase-II submissions, etc.)

 The NOAO TAC will review and rank Gemini proposals for the U.S. share of Gemini time.
 The ranked proposals from the several partner countries will be merged together for review by the Gemini International Time Allocation Committee, which will resolve any conflicts.